 Strengths: Secure connection: The ball joint is secured by a lever which locks the coupler in place.
 The lever is also then locked in place with a wire-lock pin, creating a failsafe redundancy.
-A secure connection lowers the risk of a cart decoupling during transit.
+A secure connection lowers the risk of a tugger cart decoupling during transit.

 Weaknesses: Decreased ergonomics: Hitching and unhitching carts with a ball and coupler can often require an operator to bend over for a slightly longer period when compared to other connections.
-A happy operator is typically productive employee.
+A happy operator is typically a productive employee.
 If frequent coupling and decoupling is required to support the process, it behooves the plant engineering team to evaluate other connection methods.

 Less commonly utilized: It is preferred to have a single hitching method at a plant to reduce the overall tugging system complexity and to allow a higher combination of cart types pulled in a train.
 Many plants do not utilize a ball and coupler as a standard.
 This may also cause a need for a custom hitch on the tow vehicle.